Enters into effect: 1 January 2021 (version 11)

 - the applicant cannot be contacted for queries, or does not reply within 10 working days (receipt of the reply by SWITCH).

 For a domain name to be used, SWITCH must be given at least one functional, correctly specified and configured name server.
-The name servers must be registered with SWITCH in advance.
 The name server names may consist only of characters in accordance with Annex 1.
 The domain names and name server details will generally be transferred to the zonefile within the following 24 hours.
 SWITCH recommends that at least two name servers be specified.
-Only the holder of the domain name under a ".ch" or ".li" domain is deemed to register a respective name server with SWITCH, i.e. only he can delete the name server or change the IP address to the name server entry.

-To protect a domain name with DNSSEC, the holder must provide SWITCH with a functioning copy of the public key which is entered in the zonefile of the ".ch" or ".li" domain.
+To protect a domain name with DNSSEC, SWITCH must be provided with a functioning copy of the public key which is entered in the zonefile of the ".ch" or ".li" domain.

 - Blocking as a temporary measure